 —The Bradshaw Variations 7

 What is art?
 Thomas Bradshaw asks himself at the beginning of Cusk’s seventh novel.
-Indeed, this question serves as the central issue in this, her egregiously overlooked work.
+Indeed, this question serves as the central issue in this, her most egregiously overlooked work.
 She sets out to examine the year in the life of a fairly typical, upper-middle class English family, asking what happens when art is pursued over work, when the creative is given a place above the professional.
 The Bradshaw Variations follows the titular family over approximately a year, a period in which Thomas — husband and father — having given up his job after the birth of his daughter Alexa, elects to begin learning the piano.
 Meanwhile, his wife Tonie has begun a new career in academia, pushing her way out of the domestic space.
 The book also takes in within its scope the Bradshaw’s extended family, mainly Thomas’ brother Howard and sister-in-law Claudia, tracking the shifting, minute changes of daily life.

 Because she wants to explore what happened over a substantial length of time, Cusk needs a point of view that will accomplish two main things.
 First, it must bring us close to the characters — closer than a typical ‘externally’8 focused book — and second, it must have the requisite elasticity and fluidity to be able to cover an entire year in the space of a moderate length novel.
 This immediately rules out a number of Friedman’s point of view methods; it cannot be anything in first person, because no one character would have, with anything approaching plausibility, the necessary internal access to the other characters.9 Furthermore, it needs to be fairly close10 to the characters — a Tolstoyian remove would be ineffective here.
 Cusk’s solution is an inspired one.
-She adopts a limited third-person — multiple selective omniscience in Friedman’s system — but one that relies more on pseudo-summary and habitual action than pure scene, as found in most internally-focused third-person books.
+She adopts a limited third-person — multiple selective omniscience in Friedman’s system — but one that relies more on pseudo-summary and habitual action than the pure scene found in most internally-focused third-person books.
 Moving between characters in small vignettes organized into chapters over the year-long plot, Cusk relies on language to do much of her work for her.
 Each time the narration moves to a new member of the extended Bradshaw family, the narrative entity takes on a diction quickly identifiable with that character.
 This allows her to obviate the need for extended passages of exposition, keeping the focus inward.
 In effect, it is an efficient and economical shorthand, one that richly presents the voice and inner lives of each character without the plot becoming waylaid in the authorial summary11 that would typically be necessary in a book covering an entire year.
 Cusk also uses the present tense and the rapid movement between perspectives to heighten tension in the absence of the typical temporal compression found in interior-focused novels.
 This reduces any risk of authorial over-saturation — we do not feel that we are being led around scene-to-scene, rather that a moment has been opened for us to view, making of it what we will.
 As is typical for Cusk, the narrative entity of The Bradshaw Variations performs much of its labors via the use of free-indirect discourse.
 The elegance of this decision is seen in the immediate identification she manages within each storyline, as they concurrently play out from vignette to vignette.
 By bleeding the narration and the character into each other, and heightening the distinctiveness of the language for each, Cusk is able to seamlessly, with nearly zero wasted effort or text, move through her story without creating confusion for the reader.
 In chapters of Thomas’ perspective, the narrative entity adopts his fixation with ‘the practical’ and existential questions of the nature of art.
 “What is art?” he again asks, seventy pages and eight chapters after the opening:

 “It is the opposite of waste, of redundancy.
 Thomas goes through his cupboards and finds box after box of obsolete junk.
 Cables, computer